Actual selling prices for antique toy trains will

 factors and arrive at one definitive price for any single antique toy train item.
 Keep

-this in mind when making purchases.
+this in mind when making purchases, or looking to sell items.
 Here are a few things to remember that can assist with

 trains can be worth tens of thousands of dollars.
 Rarity is an important element of